konsumer/meta/README.md

 ### docker

-Since I want to link back to source for any published docker containers, there pporjects should have linkage both ways.
+Since I want to link back to source for any published docker containers, there projects should have linkage both ways.

 <!-- put list here -->